Minolta 7000 auto focus camera

 Underneath the viewfinder focusing screen are the exposure panel and focus indicators.
 The exposure panel shows the mode in use, the shutter speed and the aperture selected.
 This is certainly bright and clear enough to see during normal use, and the focus indicator lights with a green circle when focus is achieved, or with red left or right arrows if focus hasn’t been achieved.
 It is possible to set the camera to beep when focus is achieved if this is desired.
 This focus indicator works on both automatic and manual focus modes.

 The camera is equipped with a motor for advancing the film and another for adjusting the focus.
 There are all the usual film advance options, single shot, continuous drive and self timer.
 Obviously, being a film camera the maximum number of pictures per second is not up with the sort of values you would get with a modern digital camera but I believe about 1 frame a second is possible.

 The camera auto focus seems quite noisy by today’s standards – there is a high pitched whine as the focus is moved.
 As a Pentax user I’m used to the lens being driven by a motor rather than by ultrasonics, so I’m used to the lens making a noise, but this does seem to be noisier.
 Mind you, this is probably one of the first auto focus cameras, so it’s forgiveable.

 I have a reel of Agfa 400 asa colour film fitted to the camera at the moment and I will publish the pictures once they have been developed.

-Here are the pictures from this camera.
+Here are some of the pictures from this camera.
 I have to say that I’m not impressed with the quality of the pictures, but I think that is a problem with the developing service rather than the actual camera.
 The exposure and focus does seem to be about right so in that respect the pictures are good.